 Low-Carb Diets Are Better For Fat Loss

 Secondly, eating fat helps your body release fat and lose weight, while carbohydrates have the opposite effect.
-This has to do with how insulin affects your body and as you already know, insulin is mostly produced when you eat carbs.
-The best results are achieved with coconut oil which is high in MCTs.
+This has to do with how insulin affects your body and as you may know, insulin is mostly produced when you eat carbs.
+With decreased insulin levels, your body will use body fat for energy and you will lose weight.

 Potential Metabolic Advantage